Sharabliyyin Mosque: Interior

-The interior of the mosque features a rectangular courtyard (roughly 11 by 5 meters) that can be accessed directly from the street entrance and which is flanked on either side by annexes.
-The courtyard, like that of many mosques, features a marble fountain in its center, while on its north/western side is also an entrance to an ablutions room.
-On its southern/eastern side is the prayer hall, featuring two transverse naves formed by rows of five horseshoe arches parallel to the qibla wall (i.e. the wall towards which prayers face).
-The mihrab, a decorative alcove or niche in the qibla wall that symbolizes the direction of prayer, is a small octagonal space topped by a dome of muqarnas.
+The interior of the mosque features a rectangular courtyard, roughly 11 by 5 m, that can be accessed directly from the street entrance and which is flanked on either side by annexes.
+The courtyard, like that of many mosques, features a marble fountain in its center, while on its northwestern side is an entrance to an ablutions room.
+On its southeastern side is the prayer hall, featuring two transverse naves formed by rows of five horseshoe arches parallel to the qibla wall (the wall in the direction of prayer).
+The mihrab, a decorative alcove or niche that symbolizes the qibla, is a small octagonal space topped by a dome of muqarnas.
 On either side of the mihrab are two small doors leading to other rooms.
 The eastern one (on the left) connects to a "mosque of the dead" or funerary mosque (Jama' el-Gnaiz), a space used for funerary rites and prayers around the bodies of the deceased before they are buried.
-(This space is attached but separate from the rest of the mosque in order to protect the cleanliness and sanctity of the main prayer space.)
+This space is attached but separate from the rest of the mosque in order to protect the cleanliness and sanctity of the main prayer space.
 Both this funerary space and the main prayer hall can also be accessed by smaller secondary entrances from the street on the eastern side of the building.